A newcomer’s experience at IETF

 Photo of Kavya (far left), and fellow Internet Standards Ambassadors at IETF 119.

-Kavya (far left), and fellow Internet Standards Ambassadors at IETF 119.
+Kavya (far left), Vanessa (second from left) and fellow Internet Standards Ambassadors at IETF 119.

 I’m an undergraduate Computer Science and Engineering student at the National Institute of Technology Karnataka (NITK) Surathkal, India, where I’ve had the opportunity to work on highly interesting projects throughout.
 Networks and security have fascinated me since my sophomore year, so when I had the opportunity to work on real-world networking problems, it was a no-brainer!